tmaher0518/Wireframe/README.md

-#Building a simple Wireframe using HTML and CSS
+# Building a simple Wireframe using HTML and CSS
 A wireframe is a skeletal three-dimensional model or set of images which displays the functional elements of a website or page.
 Wireframes are typically used for planning the site's structure and functionality.
 The Wireframe is a simple way to show how elements are laid out and how the site navigation should work.

-##The HTML has each of the following sections:
+## The HTML sections:
    * Header
    * Nav
    * Aside (With a Heading)